IlKaiser/IoT_Group-Project/evaluation.md

 ## Detection accuracy with CNN
-We measured the accuracy and performances of the **Convolutional Neural Network** we trained for boat recognition the dataset used is ARGOS, and the results are in the picture below:
+We measured the accuracy and performances of the **Convolutional Neural Network** we trained for boat recognition.
+The dataset used is **ARGOS**, and the results are in the picture below:

 <img src="https://github.com/IlKaiser/IoT_Group-Project/blob/main/ML/plots.jpeg"  width=500/>